tizoc/offline-mina-signer/README.md

 ---

+## ⚠️ DISCLAIMER

+This software is provided "as-is", without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.
+By using this tool, you accept all risks and responsibility for any resulting outcomes.

+This software has not undergone a security audit and should be used with caution, especially when handling sensitive cryptographic material.

+---

 ## Overview

 This application derives Mina-compatible private and public keys from a mnemonic and signs messages offline.
 It uses the `mina-signer` library for generating and verifying Mina keys and signatures.